IllusionMods/KK_Plugins/README.md

 ```

 </details>

+#### SpawnLocker

+Allows you to select certain characters that you want to always appear in free roam (when there are more characters than the maximum to be loaded at one time).
+To use, middle click on a character portrait in the roster screen.
+You should see a message appear and the character portrait to be marked.

 ## Experimental and obsolete plugins
 Generally you don't want to install these unless you have a very good reason to do so.